pablodecm/phd_thesis/src/104_chapter_4.md

 techniques, in order to select the best configuration.

-The loss function $L$ of a supervised learning algorithm, that quantifies the discrepancies between the prediction and the true output target, depends on the task $T$ and formally defines it.
+The loss function $L$ of a supervised learning algorithm, which quantifies the discrepancies between the prediction and the true output target, depends on the task $T$ and formally defines it.
 A principled loss function for classification is the *zero-one loss*, which is defined as zero when the prediction $f(\boldsymbol{x})$ matches the